ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Berty.tech will be an IPFS-based messaging app that will ensure connections are made directly between devices, without the need for servers, and will work on a local network if there is no internet connection .
 It will also work over bluetooth or other proximity transport.
 Its code is now open source: https://github.com/berty/berty
 More generally, they lead an effort to bring IPFS to mobile here: https://github.com/ipfs-shipyard/gomobile-ipfs There is also some guidelines made by profesionals for the rise of IPFS on mobile: https://jkosem.gitbook.io/ipfs-mobile-guidelines/

+#### Programming collaboration
+Radicle.xyz is a code collaboration platform on top of IPFS.